sensu/sensu-docs/content/sensu-go/5.16/guides/securing-sensu.md

 ---
 title: "Secure Sensu"
 linkTitle: "Secure Sensu"
 description: "As with all software, it’s important to minimize any attack surface exposed by the software.
 Sensu is no different.
-In this guide, you’ll learn about the components that need to be secured (and how to do so)."
+Learn about the components that need to be secured and how to secure them."
 weight: 170
 version: "5.16"
 product: "Sensu Go"